osmandapp/web/main/docs/user/map/tracks/index.md

 - **Tap/Slide**.
 Tap the Graph to display information about the track point and moving it along the Graph highlights the location of the point on the map and displays information about it in the bar.
 - **Scale**.
 Scale the Graph with a [two-fingers gesture](../../map/interact-with-map.md#gestures).

 ### Follow My Location

-Tap the [My Location](../../map/interact-with-map.md#my-location--zoom) buttonto have the map view and graph synchronized with your location.
-In this case, **graph scale** will remain the same and the **bar information** will be fixed to 1/4 to the left.
-As you move, the **graph will slide** from left to right, displaying information ahead of your track.
-This feature is useful for hiking and cycling while navigating, although no other widgets are displayed on this screen.

 <Tabs groupId="operating-systems">